afroisalreadyinu/stashpy/README.md

 * `address`, `port`: The address and port on which Stashpy should listen.

 * `indexer_config`: Configuration options for the ElasticSearch cluster to index on.
+If this key is excluded, nothing will be indexed, which is a useful setup for debugging purposes.
 Must have the following keys:

   - `host`: ES host